 The addition of a methyl group to the O6 position of guanine is a mutagenic event that is corrected by a DNA repair protein encoded by the MGMT gene.
-If the MGMT repair mechanism does not occur, cells undergo apoptosis and become more susceptible to drug induced-cytotoxicity.
-Some glioblastoma tumors exhibit epigenetic methylation at the MGMT promoter, causing loss of MGMT gene and protein expression and culminating in the loss of DNA repair at the O6 methyl guanine.
+If the MGMT repair mechanism fails to occur, cells will undergo apoptosis and thus become more susceptible to drug induced-cytotoxicity.
+In some glioblastoma tumors, epigenetic methylation at the MGMT promoter, results in silencing of MGMT RNA and protein expression, culminating in the loss of DNA repair at the O6 methyl guanine.

 The coupling of MGMT promoter methylation with radiotherapy and alkylating chemotherapy drugs such as carmustine or temozolomide, has been shown to increase mean patient survival.
 Therefore, this test is used as a prognostic indicator to treatment with alkylating agents.

 The assay is based on bisulfite treated DNA recovered from the tumor areas of the submitted slides.
 DNA sequencing of 17 CpG dinucleotides in a region of the MGMT promoter that contains Sp1 transcription factor binding sites, will determine the extent of methylation status of CpG dinucleotides.

 The result is reported as "POSITIVE: METHYLATED" if one or more CpG sites are methylated.
 A methylation index ranging from 0-17 is reported to reflect the extent of MGMT promoter methylation of this region.